 This is where skin-mindfulness comes in.

-Why Touch and Routine Matter More Than You Think
+Skin Touch and Ritual Matters More Than You Think

 The skin is closely connected to the nervous system.
-Gentle, consistent touch sends signals of safety to the body.
-Slow, intentional routines help reduce stress responses and support repair.
+Gentle, consistent touch when applying your moisturiser sends signals of safety and calm to the body.
+By changing your mindset around moisturising as a ‘routine’ and seeing this moment as a ‘ritual‘ by carrying out slow, intentional touch application which helps reduce stress responses and reduces the risk of hormonal skin flare-ups.

 - Applying moisturiser more slowly